word-fish/wordfish-plugins/README.md

 #### Best Practices

-- If any of your methods take a long time to run, please print to the screen what is going on, and how long it might take, as a courtesy to the user.
+- You should generally print to the screen what is going on, and how long it might take, as a courtesy to the user, if something needs review or debugging.

       "Extracting relationships, will take approximately 3 minutes"